matthewgroves/avalon/docs/cli.md

 ## Launching the CLI

+### Interactive Mode

-Use the module entry point to start a game:
+Use the module entry point to start an interactive game:

 ```bash
 poetry run python -m avalon.interaction